sun770311/forecast-tutorial/README.md

 ![Retail Forecast Spike](looker.png)

 In the forecasted results, we observe a spike in retail activity towards the **end of November**, consistent with patterns seen in both 2017 and 2018.
-A web search confirms that many consumers consider **December 1** the informal deadline for purchasing Christmas gifts.
+A web search confirms that many consumers consider **December 1** the informal deadline for purchasing Black Friday and Christmas gifts.
 This aligns with the sales peak captured by ARIMA_PLUS, validating the model’s ability to detect seasonal retail behavior.

 ---